akaspin/nun/readme.md

     nun.render(__dirname + "/file.html", {}, { compress: true }, ...);

-## Why Nun...
+## How Nun...

-### ... uses absolute paths?
+### ... use paths?

-For independence.
+Nun uses absolute paths for independence.
 For example, if you write your library using *nun*, a single global way will only interfere.

+### ... is fast?

+So since version 0.1.101 *nun* totally refactored.
+On my test VM slightly tuned "million-comlex" benchmark from mustache taken *about 45 seconds*.

+You can run benchmark as follows:

+    cd where/is/nun
+    make benchmark

-### ... is Nun?
+### ... become Nun?

 Nun architecture a bit similar to Mu.
 "Nun" is the letter of the Phoenician alphabet that means snake or fish, corresponding to the Greek "Nu", which follows the "Mu".